Child Development Research, Insights, and Science Briefs to Your Inbox

-Children with siblings who displays more empathy are likely to develop more empathy themselves, finds a new early childhood development study.
+Children with siblings who display more empathy are likely to develop more empathy themselves, finds a new early childhood development study.

 A recent social development research project found that not only do older siblings influence their younger siblings’ early social development, but the opposite is also true: younger siblings influence their older siblings’ development.